VMLYR/Drupal-KIT/readme.md

 automatically start installing after a profile is selected; if it doesn't, and it asks for database settings, reload the `/core/install.php` URL without any GET parameters)_
 1. Fill out the site configuration.
-If using the VML Profile and the environment URLs are unknown, make a best guess at what they could be _(we suggest following the `//ENV-WWW.SITE_PROD.DOMAIN` structure)_.
+If using the _Profilo_ Profile and the environment URLs are unknown, make a best guess at what they could be _(we suggest following the `//ENV-WWW.SITE_PROD.DOMAIN` structure)_.
 The domains are used for indicating current environment and using other environment's assets via _Stage File Proxy_.
 Setting these up now helps not needing to set these in multiple places later on during development.
-1. If you selected the VML profile, upon saving configuration the site should export all relevant configuration into the site's sync directory and import as the local environment.
+1. If you selected the _Profilo_ profile, upon saving configuration the site should export all relevant configuration into the site's sync directory and import as the local environment.
 1. Installation is complete once redirected to the homepage of the site.